How to Start A Bee Farm Business-Using Common Sense

 But don’t give your honey away for dirt cheap prices.
 You deserve fair market value for your hard work.

-Should Your Bee Farm Sell Bees?
+Will Your Bee Farm Raise & Sell Bees?

 What about selling extra bees ?
 Many beekeepers produce income from selling bees or beekeeping equipment.
 This can be a profitable side of beekeeping.